-CPAWS Northern Alberta is in its fourth year of collaborative wildlife monitoring work with Dene Tha' First Nation, which is an important component of the protected area proposal for the Nation.
+CPAWS Northern Alberta is in its fourth year of collaborative wildlife monitoring work with Dene Tha' First Nation.
+The monitoring program and Indigenous Guardians program are important components of the Nation's protected area proposal.

-We were thrilled to expand the caribou monitoring program around the Bistcho Lake region from 33 cameras to 51 cameras in March 2024!
+We were thrilled to expand the caribou monitoring program from 33 cameras to 51 cameras in March 2024!
 The locations for these additional cameras were determined using an approach that braids Indigenous knowledge with western scientific methods.
 First, priority areas were identified by community members at meetings in Bushe in February.
 We then employed a stratified sampling design based on different landcover classes to determine the specific locations of the camera sites.
 The chosen locations were already proving to be successful as the team spotted an abundance of caribou tracks and rest sites in the snow while setting up cameras!

 The 33 original cameras installed in 2020 were serviced in Dec 2023, which meant we have been busy analyzing the captured photos.
-Our teams were once again awe-struck by some incredible photos of wildlife!
+Our teams were once again awe-struck by some